-Outdoors (or on a large indoors table), dip a straw or bubble wand in the paint and then blow the bubbles, so they land onto the paper.
+Outdoors (or on a large indoor table), dip a straw or bubble wand in the paint and then blow the bubbles, so they land on the paper.

 12. Leaf Printing

-Take your child on a walk outside to gather various types of fresh or fallen leaves from outdoors.
+Take kids on a walk outside to gather various types of fresh or fallen leaves outdoors.

 Paint one entire side of a leaf with a brush then press it down on the paper to make pretty leaf prints.
 Try a variety of leaves in different shapes and sizes.